Skinning maps are finite-to-one: Introduction

 Since Theorem \ref{thm:main-symplectomorphism} provides an interpretation of Thurston's symplectic form in terms of Riemannian and K\"ahler geometry of a (stratified) smooth manifold, we hope that it might allow new tools to be applied to problems involving the space of measured foliations.
 In Section \ref{sec:hubbard-masur-constant} we describe work of Mirzakhani in this direction, where it is shown that a certain function connected to $\Mod(S)$-orbit counting problems in Teichm\"uller space is constant.

-As a possible extension of Theorem \ref{thm:main-intersection}, one might ask whether $\sH_X$ and $\E_M$ always intersect transversely; this would imply that skinning maps are immersions.
-While no explicit examples of critical points of skinning maps are known, numerical experiments conducted jointly with Richard Kent on extension and holonomy varieties of certain manifolds with rank-$1$ cusps suggest critical points do occur in this more general context \cite{dumas-kent:experiments}.
+As a possible extension of Theorem \ref{thm:main-intersection} one might ask whether $\sH_X$ and $\E_M$ always intersect transversely, or equivalently, whether skinning maps are always immersions.
+In the slightly more general setting of manifolds with rank-$1$ cusps a negative answer was recently given by Gaster \cite{gaster}.
+In addition to Gaster's example, numerical experiments conducted jointly with Richard Kent suggest critical points for some other manifolds with rank-$1$ cusps \cite{dumas-kent:experiments}.

 Nevertheless it would be interesting to understand the discreteness of the intersection $\sH_X \cap \E_M$ through local or differential properties rather than the compactifications and asymptotic arguments used here.
-The availability of rich geometric structure on the character variety and its compatibility with the subvarieties in question offers some hope in this direction; for example, both $\sH_X$ and $\E_M$ are lagrangian with respect to the complex symplectic structure of the character variety (see \cite{kawai} \cite[Sec.~7.2]{labourie:notes} \cite[Sec.~1.7]{krasnov-schlenker}).
+The availability of rich geometric structure on the character variety and its compatibility with the subvarieties in question offers some hope in this direction; for example, both $\sH_X$ and $\E_M$ are Lagrangian with respect to the complex symplectic structure of the character variety (see \cite{kawai} \cite[Sec.~7.2]{labourie:notes} \cite[Sec.~1.7]{krasnov-schlenker}).